syntek-lang/syntek/syntax/operators.md

 # Operators
-Operators in the language are kept to the bare minimum.
+Operators in Syntek are kept to the bare minimum.
 Some operators found in other programming languages are not implemented to keep the language as easy as possible for beginners.

 ## Arithmetic
-Arithmetic operators are kept to the bare minimum.
+Syntek only contains the essentials arithmetic operators.
 The operators are listed in the table below.

 | Operator | Description | Example | Result |
 |----------|-------------|---------|--------|